Updated on July 7, 2023

 Other colour noises

-More recently, research has popped up regarding different forms of white noise, including pink, brown and black.
+More recently, research has popped up regarding different forms of white noise, including pink, brown and black noises.

-Of all the background noise colours and frequencies, only white noise has scientific data that supports it.
+When it comes to a Sleeping baby of all the background noise colours and frequencies, only white noise has scientific data that supports it’s benefits.

 Won’t my baby get addicted to white noise?

 The short answer is YES…. but the long one is it doesn’t matter.